mulvaney/hubot-meme/README.md

 Usage
 =====

+`hubot meme list`

-`hubot meme "first line of text" "second line of text"`
+`hubot meme create "generator name" "first line of text" "second line of text"`

 The double quotes are necessary at this point.
+The generator name should come from the list command.

 Installation
 ============